niamnur01/Autonomous-Intravitreal-Injection-with-collaborative-Robot/README.md

 ### L2CS-Net
 - Official git project [L2CS-Net](https://github.com/Ahmednull/L2CS-Net)
-- It only need a common RGB camera, a webcam
+- It only need a common RGB camera (or a webcam)
 #### 1. Clone the repository:
 ```
 cd